OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 meta data dictionary ``self.meta``:

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 29-32
+   :lines: 30-36

 The first argument is the ID that mosaik gave to that simulator instance.
+The second argument is the :ref:`time resolution <time_resolution>` of the scenario.
+In this example only the default value of *1.* (second per integer time step) is supported.
+If you set another value in the scenario, the simulator would stop and throw an error.

 In addition to that, you can define further (optional) parameters which you can later set in your scenario.
 In this case, we can optionally overwrite the ``eid_prefix`` that we defined in ``__init__()``.